muyuliyue/myNote/英語/word.md

 # phrase

+#### more so than

+##### "More so" means to a greater extent or degree.

+The restaurant's popularity was already impressive, but after the celebrity endorsement, the demand for reservations increased more so than ever.

+#### I'm all ears

+#####  means someone was listening attentively and eagerly to what was being said.

+##### 耳をそばだてる

+- Tell me about your trip to the mountains; I'm all ears.
+- He had some fantastic stories to share, so I sat back and was all ears.

 #### indentify with

 "Identify with" is a phrase that means to feel a connection or similarity with someone or something.